johannesCmayer/death_reminder/README.md

 # DeathTimer
 This app shows you how long you till have to life and lets you once a day decrement the counter of how many days you have left to life.

+The values are calculated based on your date of birth and an average life expectancy (that you have to provide).

+The app is primarily build for android devices.